MichellePG/SAP-PYTHON-/README.md

 ## Code Implementation

 I have written a code here to connect to SAP ECC system.
-The archive is called 'SAP_PYTHON_CON'.
+The archive is called 'Bottle_PyRFC_V2'.
 You need to copy and paste the code as it is in the Jupyter notebook screen that you opened previously and then run it from the Jupyter screen.
 The code works this way:

-First, it opens a local HTML web that redirects you to the login page.
+First, when you run it Jupyter it send you to a local HTML web that redirects you to the login page.
-On this page called 'Login to SAP' you need to fill out the parameters to login.
+On this page called 'Python (Bottle) & SAP - using PyRFC' you need to fill out the parameters to login.
 A brief explanation of each parameter:

 | Parameter                   | Explanation     |
 | :-------------------------- | :-------------- |